 Mary Gentle's Grunts! starts out as a stereotypical fantasy world told from the point of view of a tribe of Orcs.
 There's a Last Battle, a Dark Lord, a Nameless Necromancer, halfling thieves, The Dark Lands, and all the things you'd normally expect to find in a High Fantasy world.
 Then the orcs get their hands on modern firearms (from our universe via a magic portal).
 Cue an elephant made to fly with anti-gravity and a cloaking stealth dragon.
 Then Aliens invade!

 His Dark Materials should fit in this.
-There's plenty of things that should go well with science fiction (the fact that Dust is a particle, the numerous technologies that look as if they came from various degrees of civilization, from Steam Punk worlds to things akin to those you'd see on hard science fiction (specially in the last book), the alternate evolutionary paths of life on Earth seen in some worlds like that of the mulefa, etc.), but there's plenty of themes that should connect it to at least Low Fantasy (the witches, the fact Dust is conscious, the armoured polar bears, etc.)
+There are plenty of things that should go well with science fiction (the fact that Dust is a particle, the numerous technologies that look as if they came from various degrees of civilization, from Steam Punk worlds to things akin to those you'd see on hard science fiction (especially in the last book), the alternate evolutionary paths of life on Earth seen in some worlds like that of the mulefa, etc.), but there are plenty of themes that should connect it to at least Low Fantasy (the witches, the fact that Dust is conscious, the armoured polar bears, etc.)

 Animorphs: A blue centaur gives a bunch of kids the ability to transform into animals so they can fight monsters.
 Could have been a fantasy book, but it just so happens the "centaur" is an alien, and the morphing powers have perfectly scientific explanations (alters your DNA etc.)

-Orson Scott Card, in the afterword to an audio recording of Enders Game, talks about trying to sell a short story based in the world of The Worthing Saga.
-He mentions that one of his rejections mentioned that it was a good story, but it wasn't right for the magazine, as it was Fantasy rather than Science Fiction.
+Orson Scott Card, in the afterword to an audio recording of Ender’s Game, talks about trying to sell a short story based in the world of The Worthing Saga.
+He mentions that one of his rejections said that it was a good story, but it wasn't right for the magazine, as it was Fantasy rather than Science Fiction.
 He said that the reason it was considered Fantasy was because none of the scientific backdrop was present in the story.
-In the end, he concluded that the only difference between Fantasy and Science Fiction is that "Fantasy has trees, Sci Fi has rivets."
+In the end, he concluded that the only difference between Fantasy and Science Fiction is that "Fantasy has trees, Sci-Fi has rivets."

 Belisarius Series has sword-bearing warriors, robots, scizo-tech, time-travel, visions of the future, and all, all mixed up.